tanpv/minimal-mistakes/2017-10-17-scrapy-tutorial.md

 ![2017-10-26_7-58-11](/assets\images\2017-10-26_7-58-11.jpg)

-In in the csv file, you will only see the data item which score > 10000
+In csv file, you will only see the data item which score > 10000

 ![2017-10-26_8-06-25](/assets\images\2017-10-26_8-06-25.jpg)